devhawala/ST80/readme.md

 ST80 has the following program parameters:

 - `imagename[.im]` _required_
-  the name of the Smalltalk image and optionally accompanying Alto disk image file(s) in the data file set.
-  The extension `.im` of the image file can be omitted on the command line, the image filename must however have this extension.
+  the name of the Smalltalk image to run.
+The extension `.im` of the image file can be omitted on the command line, the image file must however have this extension.
+  Depending on the files besides the image, ST80 will decide which environment to use, checking first for an Alto and then for a Tajo environment:

+  -- If a file with extension `.dsk` matching the image filename is present, then an Alto environment is assumed
-  _imagename_ specifies the name of the name on the data file set, consisting of the required virtual memory image, the optional Alto disk image and possibly the delta file for the Alto file system.
+     where _imagename_ specifies the name of the name on the data file set, consisting of the required virtual memory image, the optional Alto disk image and possibly the delta file for the Alto file system.

+  -- If a file with extension `.sources` or `.changes` matching the image filename is present, then ST80
+     assumes a Tajo enviroment and looks for a file `;searchpath.txt` in the same or up to 3 parent directories;
+     if the searchpath file is found, then the Tajo root volume is the directory of the searchpath file, else the root volume is the directory of the image file.

+  -- if none of the above, the image is run without an attached file system

 - `--statusline` _optional_
   add the status line at the bottom of the ST80 application window